vishnu350/xbooxp/README.md

 xbooxp is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with xbooxp.
 If not, see <http://www.gnu.org/licenses/>.

-For Linux, xbooxp works out of the box with the usual permission tweaks.

-For Windows, xbooxp makes use of io.dll, which is free, and available at http://www.geekhideout.com/iodll.shtml.
-However, this is now no longer supported.

 ## Credits